brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-03-improvized-nigerian-alike-billionnaire-racket.md

----
-layout: post
-title: Improvized Nigerian alike Billionnaire racket
+# Improvized Nigerian alike Billionnaire racket
----

 Today, I received a mail which looked pretty much like a project proposal initiation.
 But I realize it is another, a bit cleverer, way of that `will-make-you-a-billionnaire` mails which tried to fool you into sending them some small amount to get the big amount.